 Carranza’s liability in this case is based on his responsibility as a commander for abuses committed by forces under him.
 The verdict was also the first legal finding of crimes against humanity by the Salvadoran security forces during the civil war.

-CJA and pro bono co-counsel continue to pursue collection of the $6 million judgment against Carranza.
-To date, we have successfully garnished one of Carranza’s bank accounts.
+CJA and pro bono co-counsel pursued collection of the $6 million judgment against Carranza and successfully garnished one of his bank accounts.
+Carranza was reported to have died in August of 2017.